DylanBob211/Flashcard-app/README.md

 To use the APIs run the node server
 - `node Flashcard-app-backend/server.js`

-I'm going to invent another way more practical way or instructions to install that app, but for now that's all I have.
+I'm going to invent another more practical way to install that app, but for now that's all I have.